awsdocs/aws-doc-sdk-examples/javav2/example_code/appsync/Readme.md

-# AWS AppSync code examples for the AWS SDK for Java
+# AWS AppSync code examples for the SDK for Java

 ## Overview
 This README discusses how to run and test the AWS SDK for Java (V2) examples for AWS AppSync.